Zimbabwe's political drama: What just happened? A timeline

-The power of Zimbabwe's longtime President Robert Mugabe, the world's oldest head of state at 93, is slipping away.
-Placed under military house arrest, the ruling party turning against him, he is said to be asking for more time during talks on his departure.
+Zimbabwe's Robert Mugabe, who had been the world's oldest head of state at 93, has resigned after the military, the ruling party and the people turned against him.
+His recently fired deputy is now expected to be sworn in within 48 hours.
 Here's a timeline of events in a whirlwind drama many Zimbabweans after Mugabe's 37 years in charge never thought they'd see:

 Nov.
 6: After a campaign of public insults against Vice President Emmerson Mnangagwa, Mugabe fires his longtime deputy, later accusing him of plotting to take power via witchcraft.
 Mnangagwa flees the country.